sigstore/docs/content/en/policy-controller/overview.md

   - `secretRef.name`: specifies the secret location name in the same namespace where `policy-controller` is installed. <br/>The first key value will be used in the secret for the `ca-cert`.
   - `data`: specifies the inline certificate data
 - `keyless.identities`: Identity may contain an array of `issuer` and/or the `subject` found in the transparency log.
 Either field supports a regex.
   - `issuer`: specifies the issuer found in the transparency log.
-Regex patterns are supported.
+Regex patterns are supported through the `issuerRegExp` key.
   - `subject`: specifies the subject found in the transparency log.
-Regex patterns are supported.
+Regex patterns are supported through the `subjectRegExp` key.

 ### Configuring `static` authorities